How to Create a Flexible Race Plan to Adapt When Things Go Wrong During a Race

-In this article, I’ll outline the steps you can take in your training, during the race, and after you’re finished to develop a flexible race plan that can help you get through any situation you may encounter.
+In this article, I’ll outline the steps you can take in your training, during the race, and after you finish to develop a flexible race plan that can help you get through any situation you may encounter.

 Preparations you can do in training

 The most important thing you can do is prepare for things to go wrong in training.
 Not only is this a critical strategy for race day, but it also helps you bounce back from bad workouts, which happen often, especially during marathon training.

 Getting prepared physically